Volunteers: Helpers and Voices

 Tim Lehuraux, our Volunteer Coordinator, is in charge of recruiting volunteers to a wide range of new, diverse and exciting opportunities on offer.
 At the moment, we would very happy to welcome:

-- A Romanian-speaking New Migrant Action assistant to help caseworkers provide support to people from the Roma community in Govanhill.
+- A Romanian-speaking volunteer to help caseworkers provide support/advice to people from the Roma community in Govanhill.

 In the near future, we will also be very happy to welcome:

-If you are interested in current or forthcoming opportunities, feel free to apply online as soon as now, and we will be in touch.
+If you are interested in current or future opportunities, feel free to apply online as soon as now, and we will be in touch.

 We need more volunteers to offer a spare room or more to a refugee family, women or man or Unaccompanied Asylum Seeking Children, especially in Glasgow and London.
 Please see Host a Refugee or visit www.roomforrefugees.com if you are interested in supporting refugees by offering accommodation.
 For other inquiries regarding Room for Refugee, please send an email to email@example.com.

 Winter Surgery – 18 & 19 December 2018

 Every year before Christmas, Positive Action organizes a Winter Surgery over two days, where people at risk of homelessness or destitution will be coming through our doors – by appointment – to receive a range of support to see them through winter.
 Volunteers are always welcome to help out over this busy period, and share a collective moment around Christmas and the holidays, under the sign of empathy and solidarity.